hfndb/cookware-headless-ice/docs/cron.md

 For another situation, I made a tiny program, [Notifications](https://github.com/hfndb/tools/tree/master/programs/notifications).
 To show notifications in the system tray of a [KDE](https://en.wikipedia.org/wiki/KDE) desktop ([Kubuntu Linux](https://kubuntu.org/])), though that facility can also trigger [Gnome](https://en.wikipedia.org/wiki/GNOME) etc notifications.

-In this project, cookware-headless-ice, I already added a project overview, code statistics of a project.
+In this project, `cookware-headless-ice`, I already added a project overview, code statistics of a project.

 ## Looking now